trace-n/she_codes_news/README.md

 - [X] Our form for creating stories requires you to add the publication date,update this to automatically save the publication date as the day the story was first published (maybe you could then add a field to show when the story was updated).
     - Publication date is saved automatically on creation of new story
     - Changed date is saved automatically when a story is updated
+    - These fields are not displayed on "New Story" creation or on "Edit Story" as they are automatically updated

     ![ Publication and change date of story ]( ./images/Publication_updated_date.png "Story publication/change date")